Wilmot Parish: Evolution of boundaries

 Wilmot originally a strip of southern Wicklow Parish more than a kilometre wide.
 This included the northern part of Centreville.

 In 1870 the northern boundary was moved south to its present position.

 Municipality

 The village of Centreville extends along the Big Presque Isle Stream from the northern parish line to the former railway.

 Local service districts

-Both local service districts assess for the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
+Both local service districts assessed for the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.

 Wilmot Parish

 The local service district of the parish of Wilmot originally comprised all of the parish outside Centreville.

 The parish LSD was established in 1966 to assess for fire protection.
 Community services were added in 1967.

-Today the LSD assesses for only basic services.
-The taxing authority is 217.00 Wilmot.
+In 2020, the LSD assesses for only basic services.
+The taxing authority was 217.00 Wilmot.